ur-whitelab/hoomd-tf/README.md

 The following packages are required to compile:

-    tensorflow >= 2.0
+    tensorflow == 2.3.0
     hoomd >= 2.6
     tbb-devel (only for hoomd 2.8 and above if installed with conda)

 tbb-devel is required for hoomd 2.8 or above when using the HOOMD-blue conda release.
 It is not automatically installed when installing HOOMD-blue, so use `conda install -c conda-forge tbb-devel` to install.
-The TensorFlow version should be any TensorFlow 2 release.
+The TensorFlow version should be TensorFlow 2.3 release.
 It is recommended you install via pip.

 # Citation